hmltnbrn/brian-hamilton/README.md

 3. The heroku-ssl-redirect module is included, but will only do anything with proper SSL certificates in use on Heroku.

 4. This site has been optimized for Chrome, Firefox, Safari, Edge, and mobile Android and iOS devices.
-It will not worked properly on Internet Explorer.
+It will not work properly on Internet Explorer.

 ---